johnwalicki/TI-SimpleLink-Workshop/README.md

 - Configure the mmWave sensor
 - Use [TI GUI Composer](http://dev.ti.com/gc) to view and configure the mmWave sensor data
 - Connect the mmWave sensor boosterpack to the Wi-Fi LaunchPad and compile an application on the LaunchPad to receive the mmWave data
-- Send mmWave Time of Flight (ToF) distance sensor data to Watson IoT
+- Send mmWave Range/distance sensor data to Watson IoT
 - Plot ToF distance sensor data
 - Create a Node-RED flow that uses the Cloudant node
 - Format a time series database record